 An initiative from the top management will start the whole process.
 A good implementation works best with the help and support from the employees involved.
 Their cooperation matters so it is a must to have good communication with them about the plan.
 Monitoring and grasp for new technologies are good additions in enforcing the safety program.

 Of course, it wouldn’t be a success if the management itself doesn’t follow their signed orders and procedures.
 Strict implementation of your safety rules needs your attention and involvement to see improvements both on your business and your employees.
-Yes, it may be a tough job to run a business and at the same time spend ample time to oversee this.
+Yes, it may be a tough job to run a business and at the same time spend ample time overseeing this.
 Enforce constant communication with your employees regarding the plans and reminders for safety.

 Remember, in order to comply with OSHA and other government agencies, you must implement these guidelines.
 The good part is your business will benefit more from the smooth run of operations and deliveries once it works.
 Bear this in mind and keep this whole thing working.